HilariousDeathArtist/DCSSConfigFile/README.md

 A huge overhaul of message text colors based on message contents

 #### Standard colors that I've attempted to be used for various situations:
     $danger        = lightred       - For messages you should most likely pay attention to
     $item_dmg      = red            - For messages about health or item desctuction, or other very bad things
     $warning       = yellow         - For messages you should probably pay attention to, includes when stuff makes noise
     $boring        = darkgrey       - For messages you probably don't need to pay attention to
     $negative      = brown          - For messages that describe damage to you or an ally
     $good          = lightblue      - For messages that describe you or an ally doing damage to an enemy
     $positive      = blue           - For messages that describe a benefecial effect that doesn't do damage
     $verypositive  = green          - For messages that describe when something dies or something good occurs
-    $awesome       = lightgreen -For messages that describe gaining good mutations
+    $awesome       = lightgreen     - For messages that describe gaining good mutations
     $interface     = cyan           - For messages that describe something to the player
-    $takesaction   = lightmagenta  - For messages that describe when either you or an enemy
+    $takesaction   = lightmagenta   - For messages that describe when either you or an enemy attacks/casts
     $godaction     = magenta        - For messages relating to Gods MUTED  - Default HP/MP restored messages replaced with function, monster health notifications, and a few minor messages.

 ## Item coloring